Blooming prairie in Lake Shetek State Park

 Mother and Baby loon on a misty morning

 Since 1991, lottery funding has provided over $900 million for projects that conserve and protect our water, land, and habitat.
 But this funding will disappear if voters do not renew it in 2024.
-Ask your legislators to dedicate lottery dollars to protect our Great Outdoors.

 Fall foliage landscape, outlook over poplar trees